unxversal/cxmpute-core/final-sprint.md

 *   **Files**: New React components in `src/components/dashboard/admin/`.
 *   **Details**:
     *   `EpochControls.tsx`: Buttons for "Build & Publish Root" and "Sweep Vault".
-    *   `TreasuryControls.tsx`: A simple component that displays the protocol's balance in the `RewardDistributor` and provides a direct link to the Gnosis Safe UI for initiating withdrawals.
+    *   `TreasuryControls.tsx`: A UI to interact with the `MultisigControl` contract.
+It will allow admins to create proposals (e.g., withdraw fees), see pending proposals, and use their connected wallets to sign/approve and execute them.
     *   `PricingManager.tsx`: A UI to manage tiered pricing and subscription plans.

 *   **Action B**: Build User payment modals.